xying21/developer-tools/website/docs/labs/lumos-nervosdao.md

 ## Initial CKB Setup

-To ease the whole process so we don't have to wait too long to see the results, let's setup our own dev chain with [tweaks](basics/guides/devchain#modify-parameters-to-run-quickly):
+To ease the whole process so we don't have to wait too long to see the results, let's setup our own dev chain with <Link to={useBaseUrl('/docs/basics/guides/devchain#modify-parameters-to-run-quickly')}>tweaks</Link>:

 ```bash
 $ export TOP=$(pwd)